 Education and Early Career

-Dr. Vallieres is the surgical director at the Swedish Cancer Institute in Seattle, Washington, but his interest and career in medicine began in his home country of Canada.
-He attended medical school in Quebec at the Université Laval Medical School, graduating in 1982.
-He completed general surgery residency at the University of Toronto Hospital and stayed there when done for a clinical fellowship in thoracic surgery.
+Dr. Vallieres is surgical director of the Swedish Cancer Institute in Seattle, Washington.
+However, his medical career began in his home country of Canada.
+In 1982, Dr. Vallieres graduated from the Université Laval Medical School in Quebec.
+He then completed general surgery residency at the University of Toronto Hospital, staying there to complete a clinical fellowship in thoracic surgery.
 He followed that fellowship with another in thoracic surgery at the University of Bordeaux in France.
-He is board certified in both general and thoracic surgery.
+Dr. Vallieres is board certified in both general and thoracic surgery.

 Career in Washington and the Swedish Cancer Institute

 Research and Specialties

-Although he is a general thoracic surgeon, Dr. Vallieres specializes in the treatment of lung cancer and mesothelioma and is one of the few surgeons able to perform one of the most radical of all surgeries: the extrapleural pneumonectomy, a procedure that involves removing a lung along with much of the rest of the tissue on one side of the chest cavity.
+Although he is a general thoracic surgeon, Dr. Vallieres specializes in the treatment of lung cancer and mesothelioma.
+He is one of only a handful of surgeons able to perform extrapleural pneumonectomy, one of the most radical of all surgeries.
+This procedure is used to remove a patient’s lung along with much of the tissue on one side of the chest cavity.
 It is a difficult and dangerous procedure, but often a last hope for patients with mesothelioma.

-Dr. Vallieres is also a proponent of and authority in treating mesothelioma patients with a tri-modal approach.
-Tri-modal treatment involves using surgery, chemotherapy and radiation therapy to treat mesothelioma.
-This technique for treating the cancer is now known to keep patients alive longer and give them better outcomes.
-Dr. Vallieres is also well known for his individualized approach to treating patients and his ability and willingness to spend time with patients, teaching them what he does and what their options are.
+Dr. Vallieres is also an authority in treating mesothelioma patients with a tri-modal approach.
+Tri-modal treatment involves surgery, chemotherapy and radiation therapy to treat mesothelioma.
+The tri-modal approach is proven to extend patient lives.
+Also, Dr. Vallieres is known for his individualized approach to treating patients.
+He exhibits a willingness to spend time with patients, carefully explaining options and treatment procedures.